 Ingredient derived from plant species Chamomilla recutita, Matricaria recutita, and Matricaria chamomilla.
 Chamomile tea, brewed from dried flower heads, has been used traditionally for a variety of concerns.
 The main constituents of the flowers include phenolic compounds, primarily the flavonoids apigenin, quercetin, patuletin, luteolin, and their glucosides.

-Adverse responses to chamomile have been reported among those with sensitivities to other plants in the daisy family.
+Adverse responses to chamomile have been reported among those who are aggravated by other plants in the daisy family.

 Phytotherapy Research, July 2006, issue 7, pages 519-530

 Dermatologic Surgery, July 2005, issue 7 part 2, pages 873-880